 Professional Development – Agree to participate is host one professional development opportunity for the community (speaker, workshop, webinar, etc.), in partnership with the Economic Development Department

 Career Development – Agree to engage in career development opportunities with Austin Independent School District, other school districts operating in Austin, or other entities that provide information about career options for students in K-12.

 The pilot grant program is being launched with $200,000 in one-time funding available for the Music Venue Assistance Program.
 Organizations with at least a 3-year lease term were able to apply for a financial assistance grant up to $50,000 for Tenant Improvements and up to $35,000 for Rent Stipend.
 Tenant Improvement grants will required a 50% match.
 Applicants with less than a 3-year lease had to illustrate how the ASAP would be of benefit over the next 3 years.

+In September 2017, the following organizations were recommended for funding for the ASAP program.
 Grants were made on a competitive basis, and priority was given to organizations confronting immediate and critical needs.